Green Cleaning FAQ’S

 Q: “What are your references?”

-A: MCL has numerous examples and case studies of successfully implemented green cleaning programs.
-One prime example is the work we did with Earth Rangers, which used MCl’s CleanBeyondGreen™ (CBG) program from MCL to assist with earning the green cleaning credits necessary for Leadership in Energy and Environmental Design (LEED) Existing Buildings: Operations & Maintenance (EB:O&M) certification (see below).
+A: MCL has numerous examples of successfully implemented green cleaning programs.
+One prime example is the work we did with Earth Rangers, which used MCL’s CleanBeyondGreen™ (CBG) program from MCL to assist with earning the green cleaning credits necessary for Leadership in Energy and Environmental Design (LEED) Existing Buildings: Operations & Maintenance (EB:O&M) certification (see below).

 Q: “What is your green product or service range?”